catseye/Chrysoberyl/article/Languages.md

 Languages
 =========

-This is a list of languages that have been designed under the auspices of Cat's Eye Technologies.
+This is a list of languages, in chronological order, that have been designed under the auspices of Cat's Eye Technologies.
-It is currently given in approximately chronological order.

-Most of these languages are programming languages.
-Where they are not programming languages precisely, they are almost all "computer languages" of some kind, although some of them have not been implemented on a computer (or may even be implementable on a computer), and at least one of them is a conlang.
+Most of these languages are programming languages, or at least "computer languages" of some kind, although some of them have not been implemented on a computer (or may even be unimplementable on a computer), and at least one of them is a conlang.

 Many of them are esolangs (TODO: link to something that explains esolangs well here.)

+Unfortunately the distinctions between a Language, a [Format](Formats.md), and an [Automaton](Automata.md) are not always cut-and-dried so you might want to see those articles as well.

 If it was implemented by Cat's Eye Technologies, but was designed by someone else, it won't be on this list, it'll be here instead: [Language Implementations](Language%20Implementations.md).